Tradeoffs and Comparison Complexity: Relationship to Existing Models

 \section{Relationship to Existing Models}

-\textbf{Relationship to Linear Differentiation.} \cite{he_random_2023} propose a \textit{Linear Differentiation Model} (LDM) defined on the same multiattribute domain as our $L_1$-complexity model, where binary choice probabilities are given by

-for linear utility $U(x)=\sum_{k}\beta_kx_k$, an $n\times n$ positive definite matrix $\Sigma$, and a continuous, strictly increasing $G$.
-Note that this model is identical to the $L_1$-complexity model save for the choice of distance metric in the denominator: in the LDM, dissimilarity is measured by the generalized Euclidean distance in contrast to the $L_1$ distance.
-Below, we outline two key formal dimensions along which the models differ.\\
+\textbf{\textit{Relationship to Linear Differentiation.}} \citet{he_random_2023} propose a \textit{Linear Differentiation Model} (LDM) in the multiattribute domain with $X=\mathbb{R}^n$, where choice rates are given by $\rho(x,y)=G\left(\frac{U(x)-U(y)}{\sqrt{(x-y)'\Sigma (x-y)}}\right)$ for linear utility $U(x)=\sum_{k}\beta_kx_k$, an $n\times n$ positive definite matrix $\Sigma$, and a continuous, strictly increasing $G$.
+This model is identical to the $L_1$-complexity model save for the distance metric in the denominator: in the LDM, dissimilarity is measured by the generalized Euclidean distance, in contrast to the $L_1$ distance.
+The two models are disjoint (see Appendix \ref{APP:L_2}).
+Below, we outline two key dimensions along which they differ.

-\textit{Dominance}.
-As Theorem 1 implies, the $L_1$-complexity model respects dominance: the likelihood the DM chooses the superior option $x$ over the inferior option $y$ is maximized when $x$ attribute-wise dominates $y$ (written $x>_{D} y$).
+First, as Theorem \ref{THM:representation} implies, the $L_1$-complexity model respects \textit{dominance}: $\rho(x,y)$ is maximized when $x$ attribute-wise dominates $y$ (written $x>_{D} y$).
 The LDM violates this property.
-For example, consider a parameterization of the LDM with $n=3$, $\beta=(1,1,1)$, and $\Sigma=I$, i.e. the distance in the ratio is Euclidean: $d_{L2}(x,y)=\sqrt{\sum_{k}(x_k-y_k)^2}$.
+For example, consider a parameterization of the LDM with $n=3$, $\beta=(1,1,1)$, and $\Sigma=I$, i.e., the distance in the ratio is Euclidean: $d_{L2}(x,y)=\sqrt{\sum_{k}(x_k-y_k)^2}$.
 Consider the choice options $x=(4,0,0), x'=(-1,2,3),$ and $y=(0,0,0)$.
-In this case, the LDM predicts a dominance violation $\rho(x',y)>\rho(x,y)$: while both comparisons involve the same value difference, we have $d_{L2}(x,y)>d_{L2}(x',y)$.\footnote{Intuitively, the Euclidean metric penalizes the concentrated attribute difference in the comparison $(x,y)$ more heavily than the less concentrated attribute differences in $(x',y)$.} In Appendix \ref{APP:L_2}, we show that such dominance violations arise for any parameterization of the LDM when there are 3 or more attributes. \\
+In this case, the LDM predicts a dominance violation $\rho(x',y)>\rho(x,y)$: while both comparisons involve the same value difference, we have $d_{L2}(x,y)>d_{L2}(x',y)$.
+In Appendix \ref{APP:L_2}, we show that such dominance violations arise for any parameterization of the LDM when there are 3 or more attributes.